WELCOME TO YEAR THREE

-Below is the medium term plan for our Cornerstones Topic for this half term.
-This provides an overview of learning outcomes covered across the curriculum.
 We aim to teach as much of this as possible, however, there may be some days/weeks where time will be restricted due to other events happening in school.
 The activities planned aim to engage children and allow them to experience a broad and balanced curriculum alongside teaching skills linked to the foundation subjects.

 Spellings - Weekly spellings will be given out on a Friday for children to practise at home.
 They will also practise these at school and complete a spelling dictation the following Thursday.

-Children must play on the garage section of the website to access times tables set by the teacher bet use the studio section if they wish to get onto the leaderboard.
+Children must play on the garage section of the website to access times tables set by the teacher but use the studio section if they wish to get onto the leaderboard.
 This section uses times tables up to 12 by 12.
 This is challenging for Y3 but they will get much quicker with these complex tables the more they practise.

 Extra homework - If children wish to complete extra activites at home, we have a homework menu linked to our current topic.
 Children can choose to complete any of the exciting activites and we would love to share their work in class.

 Click on the images below to be taken straight to the websites.